ravachol/kew/SECURITY.md

-ocument outlines security procedures and general policies for Chafa.
+This document outlines security procedures and general policies for cue.

 ## Reporting a Bug